sachnaror/sprint_goal_generator/README.md

 ---

 ## 📜 **License**
+Ah, licenses.
+Who even reads them? 🤷‍♂️

-This project is **MIT Licensed** - Use it, modify it, and make it better! 🚀
+This project is **MIT Licensed**—but let’s be honest, **licenses in open source are just fancy decorations**.
+If you think you can **modify it, improve it, and make the universe a better place**, **DO IT.** 🚀✨

+Worried about the license? **Don’t be.** Just look at Threads—it’s Twitter’s long-lost sibling, BlueSky is Twitter’s reflection in the multiverse, and, let’s face it, everything is just a remix! **So fork it, tweak it, and unleash your genius.** 🔥😎
 ---

 ## 🚀 **Final Words**